 How faithful are The Witcher games to the books?

-Very.
-Only so much of the books was directly brought to the games.
+Very, though only so much of the books was directly brought to the games.
 CD Projekt Red went to great lengths to bring Sapkowski’s witty, wry and strong Geralt of Rivia to players of the games.
 Due to the branching narratives of the games, the plot is "based" on the books, rather than a direct retelling.
 Everything you’ve seen in the games, however, from runes to weapons and monsters are featured in the series of novels.

 There’s an interesting divide between how Sapkowski sees his world and how it was translated to games, but readers will notice only small differences here and there.
 Coming to the books from the games brings a certain spark of life to the battles and fights.
-Geralt tracing runes through the air holds more gravitas when coming from the games, and seeing how CD Projekt Red animated the effects of spells makes the translation of The Witcher’s abilities feel even more exciting.

 Where can I get all these books?

-Since the profile of The Witcher series and books has been elevated to brilliant, world-famous heights, the books, on the whole, are available from all the major retailers.
+Since the profile of The Witcher series and books has been elevated to brilliant, world-famous heights, the books, on the whole, are available from all the major retailers, including Amazon.
 The only one that is a bit difficult to get, as mentioned above, is the collector's edition Witcher 3 art book but it usually appears on eBay occasionally.
 However, for your ease and comfort, see the best prices currently going on all the books below.